 Change as follows:

-(#1027)When association is not for a multi-link setup, BSS max idle period management enables an AP to indicate a time period during which the AP does not disassociate a STA due to nonreceipt of frames from the STA (also see 4.3.19.23a (MLD max idle period management) for the case when the association is for a multi-link setup)(#2561).
+(#1027)When association is not for an MLD assocaition (see 11.3 (Authentication and association)) (#6608), BSS max idle period management enables an AP to indicate a time period during which the AP does not disassociate a STA due to nonreceipt of frames from the STA (also see 4.3.19.23a (MLD max idle period management) for the case when the association is for an MLD assocaition(#6608))(#2561).
 This supports improved STA power saving and AP resource management.

 4.3.19.23 WNM sleep mode